CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 7. Enter your user name and password when prompted.(To find your user name look at the text before the `@` in the terminal).
 	In this terminal the user is `ctre`.
 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
-8. Tuner will then install and start the diag server on the jetson.
+8. Tuner will then install and start the diag server on the

+.
-9. The diagnostics server is now installed and running on your jetson.
+9. The diagnostics server is now installed and running on your Jetson.
-#### Errata: The wireless Logitech F710 is currently not supported on the nvidia jetson nano due to a driver issue.
+#### Errata: The wireless Logitech F710 is currently not supported on the Nvidia Jetson Nano due to a driver issue.